rafaeltiribas/braketester-smart-contract/README.md

 * **explorer**: a web server that delivers the application.
 * **explorer-db**: a PostgreSQL database server that is required to run Explorer.

 The following steps describe how to start and stop Explorer.
-Firstly, make sure that the blockchain network is up and that you executed the previous steps related to install and instantiate the *nesa* chaincode.
+Firstly, make sure that the blockchain network is up and that you executed the previous steps related to install and instantiate the *braketester* chaincode.
 You can check these points with the following command:

 ```console
 docker ps